Go Back

 Step 2

-• Set aside to cool to room temperature, then allow to chill in the refrigerator until ready to use.
+• Set aside to cool to room temperature, then cover and allow to chill in the refrigerator until ready to use.

 Stabilized Whipped Cream